 What is Trafalgar Square famous for?

 Trafalgar Square is one of the key public squares in London, located in Westminster.
 It’s often used for public events and is a hub connecting several important areas such as the Mall leading towards Buckingham Palace to the southwest.
-To the northeast, you’ll find the entertainment district around Leicester Square and West End, and overlooking the square is the world-renowned National Gallery.
+To the northeast, you’ll find the entertainment district around West End and Covent Garden, and overlooking the square is the world-renowned National Gallery.
 At the centre of the square, kids particularly love the huge lions guarding Admiral Nelson’s column.

 Family-friendly attractions around Trafalgar Square: